Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 This post may contain affiliate links.

 This Traeger smoked spatchcock turkey recipe will be the hit at your holiday gathering!
-With a warm smoky flavor and a heavenly garlic & herb dry brine, this juicy turkey is both elegant and flavorful.
+The best part?
+No messy wet brine!
+With a warm, smoky flavor and a heavenly garlic & herb dry brine, this juicy turkey is both simple & elegant.

 Smoked spatchcocked turkey on a cutting board with cloth napkins, rosemary, and cranberries on wooden background.